Variational quantum algorithm for anion exchange across electrolyzer membrane

 \subsection{Adaption of surrogate-based optimization}

-The classical optimization algorithms, such as the Nelder–Mead (NM) \cite{Nelder1965}, the Broyden-Fletcher-Goldfarb-Shanno (BFGS), and a surrogate-based optimization with kernel approximations (SBO) \cite{Shaffer2023}, were used for detecting the minimum of the VQA cost function.
+The classical optimization algorithms, such as the Nelder–Mead (NM) \cite{Nelder1965}, the Broyden-Fletcher-Goldfarb-Shanno (BFGS), covariance matrix adaptation evolution strategy (CMA-ES) \cite{Hansen2023}, and a surrogate-based optimization with kernel approximations (SBO) \cite{Shaffer2023}, were used for detecting the minimum of the VQA cost function.

 The idea behind the latter SBO algorithm is to approximate the cost function based on its $\tau$ random samples within a hypercube of length $\ell^0$ centered around an initial guess ${\bm \theta}^0 = (\theta_0^0, \theta_1^0, \dots, \theta_M^0)$ of the variational parameters.
 The obtained approximation is then optimized classically subject to the box-constraints corresponding to the hypercube.
 Once the local minimum is found, it becomes the center of the next hypercube of smaller length $\ell^1$ and the process repeats.
 The algorithm requires a user to provide parameter values including among others the size of the initial hypercube $\ell^0$, the number of points $\tau$ to sample within each hypercube, and the number of iterations $n_\text{iter}$.
 As suggested by the original paper, $\tau$ is kept fixed.
 For setting $n_\text{iter}$, we use a simple heuristic formula,